 Before starting the actual presentation some points must be kept in consideration.

 The first and foremost thing to consider when writing the presentation is to identify the requirement of the topic.
 An extremely serious topic can never be presented in a completely humorous manner.
 Research your topic thoroughly yet keep the focus of the presentation on limited aspects.
 Too much information can only serve as a tool to confuse people instead of showing your capabilities.

 Keep the points concise yet explanatory within themselves.
 Grammatical errors or spelling mistakes can cause you embarrassment as well as destroy the tempo of the presentation.
-Check, re-check and re-check your presentation again.
-View your presentation as an audience.
+You should check grammar properly to make your presentation error free.
 Don’t be afraid to be critical about your presentation.

 The second part of the presentation must be designed just for YOU.
 It means that follow a style which you are comfortable with.
 If you want details in front of you when presenting then write the entire speech for yourself.
-If instead points and bullets are your preference then use them for your aid.
-Remember to include the most important points in your written document lest you forget it during the speech.
-Highlighting the main points can be best.
+If instead points and bullets are your preference, then use them for your aid.
+Remember to include the most important points in your written documents lest you forget it during the speech.
+Highlighting the main points can be better.

 Remember to go through your presentation thoroughly and practice in front of the mirror.
-It would do your presentation a world of good if you look your best, be confident and SMILE!
+It would make your presentation a world of good if you look your best, be confident and SMILE!